BASED IN SLIGO, IRELAND

 The story of the Dixies begins to take shape in 1954 when three friends, Joe McCarthy (drums), Sean Lucey (clarinet) and Theo Cahill (trombone) decided to put together a little jazz group.
 They needed a piano player and clarinet to complete the lineup and found Larry Neville (trumpet) and Mick Murphy to handle the keys.
 The five piece band enjoyed moderate success locally around Cork and finally got their name when they were asked to do a gig at University College Cork.
 When asked their name, Joe recalls, "We said, we don't have a name, but we play Dixieland jazz."
 The students advertised the band as the "Dixielanders" and the rest is history.

 All the members had day jobs and it was very much a part time effort, playing local boating clubs and school dances.
 As with many of the semi pro bands of the day, the band's big break came when they became the resident band at the Arcadia Ballroom in Cork.
 It was during this time that they really came of age musically and developed their trademark comedy routines.
 At first trying to imitate the Saturday Night Juke Box routine of the Clipper Carlton and then discovering Joe McCarthy's natural talent for comedy.
-With their regular gig at the Arcadia, they needed to expand the lineup to provide a fuller sound for dancers.
+Joe, who had been an apprentice upholsterer, had always been a quick wit and a practical joker.
+With their regular gig at the Arcadia, the band now needed to expand the lineup to provide a fuller sound for dancers.

 They made a few changes to the lineup, adding Jimmy Mintern on sax and lead vocals and Chris O'Mahony on bass.
 As the band became more proficient, more lineup changes were inevitable.
 John Sheehan joined on trumpet in 1959, replacing Larry Neville.
-Steve Lynch was brought in on guitar to provide a rock n roll sound when needed and by 1960, the boys were ready to go professional.
-Promoter Jim Aiken had heard about the boys though the grapevine and book them on a tour of the country.
+Steve Lynch was brought in on guitar to provide a rock n' roll sound when needed and by 1960, the boys were ready to go professional.
+Promoter Jim Aiken had heard about the boys though the grapevine and booked them on a tour of the country.
 Everybody was excited about the prospect of turning pro, except Jimmy who didn't have a trade like the other lads to fall back on, should things not go so well on the road.
 Not wanting to take the gamble, he didn't go on the tour and they asked a young, good looking singer, Brendan O'Brien to stand in on vocals.
+Brendan had previously been with the Johnny Byrne Showband, but had given it up to pursue a career as an architect at age 19.
+Sean Lucey asked him to come with the band.

 In 1963, the band made its recording debut with the instrumental Cyclone written by Theo.
 He also wrote the B side, The Mardyke, and on May 17, 1963 the band released the record on the Decca label.
 The record did well locally, but failed to make inroads in Dublin.
 A couple of months later, they got their first TV appearance on the now legendary RTE television series, The Showband Show.

 It wasn't until the band released Christmas Time, at the end of 1963 that they entered the charts.
-By the end of the following year, after two Top Ten records, Brendan O'Brien and the Dixies.
+By the end of the following year, after two Top Ten records, Brendan O'Brien and the Dixies we well on their way.
 The mid sixties were a period of fame and prosperity for the lads from Cork.
-Although they spent more time in their bandwagon than most bands on the circuit, they continued to draw record crowds and recording 27 singles, most of which were top ten hits through 1970.
+Although they spent more time in their bandwagon than most bands on the circuit, they continued to draw record crowds and recorded 27 singles, most of which were top ten hits through 1970.
 In 1964, the band signed with PYE Records and had two Top Ten Hits.
 Brendan was now in the same league as Dickie Rock and Brendan Bowyer.
 In either 1964 or early 1965, John Sheehan left the band and he was not replaced, leaving them as a seven piece.

 In January 1974, an article in New Spotlight magazine announced the recruitment of Rory O'Connor to join Joe O'Toole as front man with the Dixies.
 He was born in Waterford, but had been singing on the English cabaret scene.

-However, the band's popularity continued to wane and in the summer of 1974, they made the biggest change to a band's style since the Casino Showband donned feathers to become The Indians.
-They painted their faces black and went on the road as The Black and White Dixie Minstrel Show.
-Echoing back to the days of Al Jolson, the band released a record which included a medley of Oh Suzanna and Camptown Races.
+However, the band's popularity continued to wane and in May, 1974, they tried a gimmick in keeping with other bands of the era such as Magic, the Indians, Clowns, Monkeys, Pirates and Zuluis among others.
+The band released a record which included a medley of Oh Suzanna and Camptown Races.
 They had a chart hit with the song, Stranger in My Place in June that reached number 13 on the Irish charts.
 However, the experiment was doomed to fail and by year's end, the band had reverted to The Dixies.
 Although they had another minor hit with Una Paloma Blanca in the summer of 1975, they soon called it quits and the Dixies were no more.
+We do know that in 1976, Joe O'Toole was with a new band, Flint and we can find no mention of the Dixies around this time.

 Meanwhile, Brendan and Joe's new band, Stage Two had been doing quite well until a fateful night in late 1974 when Brendan was a guest at a charity function in Cork.
 He grabbed a "live" microphone while holding a guitar and was thrown ten feet across the stage.
 He suffered a severe electric shock and was lucky to survive.
 After the incident, Brendan was taken to the local hospital, examined and released.
 He even went back to play with the band for about a month or so.
 However, one night in Monaghan after a gig, he was having problems walking, so the band took him back to the hospital the next morning.
 Doctors discovered blood clots that had been missed the night of the accident.
 The clots were cutting off the blood supply to his legs, and Brendan was unable to play again for years.

-The band was a hit again and was even invited to the United Arab Emirates a few times to appear on tour.
+Enjoying a new lease on life, the band was a hit again and was even invited to the United Arab Emirates a few times to appear on tour.
 The band's lineup included six of the seven original members.
-Finbar O'Leary, who had lived in Dublin since the original band was on the road, decided against hitting the road again.
+Finbar O'Leary, who had lived in Dublin since the original band was on the road, decided against going on the road again.
 In his place, Teddy Moynihan came in on keyboards.
 The band released several singles featuring Brendan O'Brien, who had recovered enough to join the band.
 Unfortunately though, the constant stress of life on the road proved too much and Brendan was forced to retire from the band in 1985.
 He was replaced by Terry McCarthy.
+They were being managed by Ronnie McGinn.

-The band carried on for a few more years but with numerous changes, but it finally came to an end in the late 90's.
-To this day Teddy Moynihan, his brother and Joe Mac play together and have a number of weekly residencies in Cork City.
+The band carried on for a few more years but with numerous changes, and it finally came to an end in the mid-1990's.
+To this day Teddy Moynihan, his brother and Joe Mac still often play together and have a number of weekly residencies in Cork City.
+We have come across adverts for the band playing in late 1994 where they were described as, "a very commercial and market-orientated cabaret dance band, catering mainly to mature audiences."
+Sean Lucey was still with the band, but we are not sure who else was in the lineup at that time.

 Photo Gallery